-- 8.1 Building plaques shall be provided as required by The Texas State University System Rules and Regulations, Chapter III, Section 9.3.
+- 8.1 Building plaques shall be provided as required by The Texas State University System Rules and Regulations, Chapter III, Section 9.3, for all new buildings, major renovations where the function of the building changes, or major landscaping projects.
+Plaques may be provided at other projects with prior approval from the VC/CFO and Chancellor.
 The Component shall provide to the Office for review, via email, the content and layout of a proposed building plaque, including a photo realistic image.
 Upon acceptance by the Office, the Component shall submit a final submittal of the proposed plaque accompanied by approval signatures from the Architect, Contractor, and the Component President.
 When the proposed plaque has been deemed satisfactory, the VC/CFO will forward the proposed plaque to the Chair of the Board's Planning and Construction Committee for final approval. - 8.1.1 All building dedication plaques shall be designed and fabricated as follows: - 8.1.1.1 18 inches wide by 24 inches high (portrait orientation), and 3/4 inch thick cast bronze; - 8.1.1.2 1/8 inch raised lettering in Arial font, all capital lettering; - 8.1.1.3 Classic leathered background with dark oxidized finish; and - 8.1.1.4 1 inch wide smooth, but not polished, bevel edge - 8.1.1.5 Building plaques on existing buildings, or additions to existing buildings, are excepted from these requirements when matching the existing plaque is determined, by the VC/CFO, to be a better aesthetic choice. - 8.1.2 All building dedication plaques shall include the content as indicated in Appendix 7 Building Dedication Plaque.
-Content within the plaque shall be stated as when the project was approved by the Board at the DD submittal stage of the project, with the possible exception of the building name.
+Content within the plaque shall be stated as when the project was approved by the Board or VC/CFO and Chancellor at the DD submittal stage of the project, with the possible exception of the building name, or as otherwise indicated below. - 8.1.2.1 For projects delegated by the Chancellor to the Components, wherein a building plaque is desired, the content within the plaque shall be stated as of the date when the project was delegated by the Chancellor to the Component. - 8.1.2.2 For projects delegated by the Board to Component Presidents, wherein a building plaque is desired, the content within the plaque shall be stated as of the date when the President approved the construction contract.